 Parsons recommends whale watching in the morning.
 The ocean tends to be calmer with less wind and sun glare on the water.

-You’ll find designated whale watching stations at Ecola State Park between Seaside and Cannon Beach and the Neahkahnie Mountain Historic Marker along Highway 101, south of Oswald West State Park.
+You’ll find designated whale-watching stations at Ecola State Park between Seaside and Cannon Beach and the Neahkahnie Mountain Historic Marker along Highway 101, part of Oswald West State Park.
 If you head north, you can visit the station at Fort Stevens State Park.
+Check the parks’ websites before you go to see if there are any closures from storm damage.